yigitkonur/vibecode-booster-mcp-kit/README.md

   ]
 })

-// Grok searches web, finds GitHub issues, reads your code, returns:
+// Perplexity searches web, finds GitHub issues, reads your code, returns:
 // "The issue is Next.js 14 app router changed session handling.
 //  In API routes, use: await getServerSession(authOptions)
 //  Here's the fix with your exact setup..."